Gexkill/sweng2/PP/src/index.md

 We decided to give a detailed report performed by the following external site [http://csse.usc.edu/tools/COCOMOII.php](http://csse.usc.edu/tools/COCOMOII.php).
 This report gives us important information about effort like the effort estimated per month and per part.

-We used nominal value to obtain a result analogous to the result obtained by our hands.

 **Improve introduction**
-**FIX according to previous data**

 ![Input data][cocomoData]\